jeffboody/libai/readme-nn.md

 including the symmetry problem (e.g. weights initialized to zero resulting in symmetric partial derivatives), slow learning and divergence (e.g. the output grows to infinity).

-The perceptron bias on the other hand are typically initialized to zero as they are not impacted by the symmetry problem.

 The following perceptron weight initialization methods are recommended depending on the desired activation function.